-Donald Brown returns to VCU as director of sports performance for men’s basketball in 2017.
+Donald Brown returned to VCU as director of sports performance for men’s basketball in 2017.
 His strength and conditioning plan will allow the Rams to maintain their aggressive, uptempo style of play.

 A former VCU staffer, Brown spent the 2016-17 season as men’s basketball strength and conditioning coach at Rice under Head Coach Mike Rhoades.